FiuuPayment/onboarding-agent/README.md

 ## 📘 Overview

-This MCP service is open to participating Merchant Requisition Partners (MRP) and Partners/Facilitators (PF) of Fiuu.
+This Onboarding Agent is open to participating Merchant Requisition Partners (MRP) and Partners/Facilitators (PF) of Fiuu.
 When MRP/PF participates in the program, they are provisioned with a service account which is meant to be for server-to-server communication.
 This account has a unique email and secret key for authentication.
 They'll receive these details in a welcome email sent from support@fiuu.com.
 Features included is meant to follow the Merchant Onboarding API.
 For further details, can be found here: [Onboarding API Documentation](https://fiuu-onboarding.readme.io/reference/introduction)

 ## 📋 Prerequisites